rbuck/ki-eye/README.md

 - multiple subnets (one for each mock region)
 - one special host acting as a jump server on its own subnet

+## Central Tenets

+### Hosts File Driven

+The scripts herein are optionally driven by hosts files, allowing for-each semantics for each listed.
+Two components of this design are the:

+- hosts file
+- foreachhost script

+#### Host File Format

+The format of the hosts file is CSV-based, and its schema is as follows:

+    region,role,ipaddr,usejrnldir,peeraddr

+The region is a convenient name for the region to which the related host is part of; these are free-form character fields, generally has the traditional naming conventions:

+- one, two, tre
+- east, west
+- amer, emea, apac
+- etc...

+The role field is a discriminator frequently used to distinguish hosts having special disk capabilities from those that are compute oriented; generally the names used herein are:

+- SM    : NuoDB Storage Manager Node
+- TE    : NuoDB Transaction Engine Node
+- JS    : Jump Server

+The ipaddr field is the private ip address for the host, or DNS resolvable host name.

+The usejrnldir field indicates that a separate SSD exists on the host that may be used.
+The field is a boolean field, 0 for false, 1 for true.

+The peeraddr field is used to set NuoDB peering and indicates to which host ip addr this NuoDB node should peer to.
+The primordial broker has this set to empty.

+#### ForEachHost Script Semantics

+The general execution model for the foreachhost script is as follows:

+    [HOST_FILE=hosts.all : hosts (default)] [ENV_VAR_1=value1] ./foreachhost [ENV_VAR_2=value2]* ./{sub-script-name} {sub-script-options-or-command}

+One key observation here, you can override which host file is used by the foreachhost script via the HOST_FILE environment variable, but this defaults to a hosts file named 'hosts'.

+The foreachhost script sets additional environment variables useable by the sub-script:

+- HOST_FILE=${HOST_FILE}
+- TARGET_HOST=${ipaddr}
+- TARGET_ROLE=${role}
+- TARGET_REGION=${region}
+- USE_JOURNAL_DIR=${usejrnldir}
+- PEER_ADDRESS=${peeraddr}

 ## User Account Provisioning

 Tools exist for provisioning user accounts and identical credentials